 NOX failures are usually EGR-related, since the EGR system is primarily responsible for reducing oxides of nitrogen.
 But NOX emissions can also be caused by a bad three-way converter or a computer control system that remains in open loop.

-There are four things you should always check on every vehicle that has a computerized engine control system:
+There are five things you should always check on every vehicle that has a computerized engine control system:

 1. Scan for fault codes.
 Any codes that are found need to be dealt with before anything else.